malik2808/llm-multi-agent-system/README.md

 This repository implements a containerized multi-agent system with dynamic routing, tool failure contracts, context budget enforcement, an evaluation harness, prompt rewrite approvals, SSE streaming, and queryable execution traces.

-The implementation is intentionally deterministic: no external LLM key is required, so a reviewer can run it in a few minutes and diff eval output across runs.
+The implementation is intentionally deterministic: no external LLM key is required.
 The agent interfaces, context discipline, logging, and prompt-improvement workflow mirror a production LLM system while keeping the model behavior inspectable.

 ## Quick Start